aws/jsii/packages/jsii-pacmak/test/expected.sphinx.jsii-calc/jsii-calc.rst

 .. py:class:: NodeStandardLibrary()

-   Tests to verify that jsii modules can use the node standard library.
+   Test fixture to verify that jsii modules can use the node standard library.